 Talk about Big Goals

 Create future self-portraits!
-These Stand Up People are perfect for creating self-portraits.
-I have a teacher friend that likes to put his own spin on it—have your students draw who they want to be when they grow up on their Stand Up Person.
+These Multicultural People are perfect for creating self-portraits.
+I have a teacher friend that likes to put his own spin on it—have your students draw who they want to be when they grow up.
 Then, throughout the year, he uses each student’s aspirations in quiz and test problems.
-If one of the students changes what they want to be (a fun and inevitable reality!), they can re-do their Stand-Up Person.
+If one of the students changes what they want to be (a fun and inevitable reality!), they can re-do their person.

 What art projects will you be working on the first week back to school?